-Work of the nomination committee in preparation for the 2020 AGM
+Work of the nomination committee in preparation for the 2021 AGM

-Between the 2019 AGM and the end of the financial year the nomination committee held one meeting at which minutes were taken and has also been in contact at other times.
-In autumn 2019 the nomination committee began its work, starting with information from the chairman of the board concerning how well the work of the board had functioned during the year.
-The board functioned well over the course of the year and the information from the chairman of the board, along with interviews conducted with the AGM-elected board members, provides a basis for the nomination committee's work on its proposal to the 2020 annual general meeting regarding the composition of the board.
+Between the 2020 AGM and the end of the financial year the nomination committee held two meetings at which minutes were taken and has also been in contact at other times.
+In autumn 2020 the nomination committee began its work, starting with information from the chairman of the board concerning how well the work of the board had functioned during the year.
+The board functioned well over the course of the year and the information from the chairman of the board, along with interviews conducted with the AGM-elected board members, provides a basis for the nomination committee's work on its proposal to the 2021 annual general meeting regarding the composition of the board.
+A new accounting firm is to be appointed at the 2021 AGM.
+The chairman of the auditing committee gave an account to the nomination committee of how the selection process for a new accounting firm has taken place and which accounting firm the board recommends.

-The nomination committee thus discusses the size of the board, its composition in terms of expertise and experience, among other things, the election of the chairman of the board and a chairman for the AGM, fees for board members, principles for the nomination committee and the election of auditors.
+The nomination committee thus discusses the size of the board, its composition in terms of expertise and experience, among other things, the election of a chairman of the board and of a chairman for the AGM, fees for board members, principles for the nomination committee and the election of auditors.
 No fees were paid to the nomination committee's chairman or to any other member of the nomination committee.
-The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2020 AGM.
+The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2021 AGM.